(A) General purpose.

 (a) Cash management, in which the reviewer will provide reasonable assurance federal funds are drawn down only for immediate needs.
 The reviewer will examine a sampling of expenditures and requests for federal funds to determine an appropriate amount of time elapsed between transfers of funds to the subrecipient.

 (b) Program income, in which the reviewer will provide reasonable assurance income is correctly earned, recorded, and used in accordance with the program requirements.
 The reviewer will examine a sampling of the subrecipient's records to determine income is properly recorded as earned and deposited as collected.

 (c) Audit requirements, in which the reviewer will provide reasonable assurance the subrecipient has obtained required audits and has submitted and is in compliance with any corrective action plan resulting from said audits.
 The reviewer will examine the audit report and any existing corrective action plan and obtain documentation of compliance with the existing corrective action plan.

-(3) The CFSA or WDA shall provide reasonable assurance that the subrecipient obtained any required audits and takes appropriate corrective action on audit findings.
+(4) The CFSA or LWDB shall provide reasonable assurance that the subrecipient obtained any required audits and takes appropriate corrective action on audit findings.

-(4) Once the subrecipient monitoring is concluded, findings will be completed by the reviewer and signed by the director of the CFSA or WDA or its designee.
+(5) Once the subrecipient monitoring is concluded, findings will be completed by the reviewer and signed by the director of the CFSA or LWDB or its designee.
 A copy will be mailed to the subrecipient, identifying any deficiencies.

-(b) The subrecipient will have sixty days from the issuance of the monitoring findings to develop an improvement plan to resolve any deficiencies or noncompliance issues that do not result in ineligible spending of federal funds.
-Failure of the subrecipient to submit and implement an improvement plan will constitute grounds for contract or subgrant agreement termination.
+(b) The subrecipient will have sixty days from the issuance of the monitoring findings to develop a plan for correction or resolution of any deficiencies or noncompliance issues that do not result in ineligible spending of federal funds.
+Failure of the subrecipient to submit and implement said plan will constitute grounds for subgrant agreement termination.